cbrito3/Amazon_Vine_Analysis/README.md

     - The extracted dataset is transformed into four DataFrames with the correct columns
     - All four DataFrames are loaded into their respective tables in pgAdmin

+  # Determine Bias of Vine Reviews
+  * The analysis does the following:
+    - There is a DataFrame or table for the vine_table data using one of three methods above
+    - The data is filtered to create a DataFrame or table where there are 20 or more total votes
+    - The data is filtered to create a DataFrame or table where the percentage of helpful_votes is equal to or greater than 50%
+    - The data is filtered to create a DataFrame or table where there is a Vine review
+    - The data is filtered to create a DataFrame or table where there isn’t a Vine review
+    - The total number of reviews, the number of 5-star reviews, and the percentage 5-star reviews are calculated for all Vine and non-Vine reviews

 ## Results: Using bulleted lists and images of DataFrames as support, address the following questions:
 * How many Vine reviews and non-Vine reviews were there?